randName/sqlite-wasm-minimal-demo/README.md

 A helper that uses a [tagged template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) (`alloc_str_template`) is also shown

 ### struct info and `SQLITE_*` constants

+**Warning**: this function is not part of the public API and may be changed without notice

 The WASM build exposes the [constants](https://sqlite.org/c3ref/constlist.html) and struct member information via `sqlite3_wasm_enum_json`.
 The exposed object requires some processing, but should be simple to implement (not shown in the demo).
 Beware that the `.structs` value is an array and not an object like the others, see the [C structs](#c-structs) section for more details